Support

 This checklist covers what you need to confirm before Vivamo approves your integration for production.
 Work through each section and skip any that don't apply.
 When you've checked everything off, reach out to the Vivamo team to get your account approved for production.

-1. Account and environment setup
+1. API and environment setup

 Once your account is configured, verify the following: